EricThomson/deepglue/docs/usage.md

     dg.train_one_epoch(model, data_loader, loss_function, optimizer)

 To inspect the different functions that are available, and their usage, see the [API page](api.md).
-This is all in early stages -- in 2025 there will be simple tutorials to show how to use Deep Glue to simplify machine vision tasks.
+This is all in early stages -- in Spring 2025 we will provide some tutorials showing how to use Deep Glue to simplify machine vision tasks.